What key biological traits make us ‘human’,

-Institute for the Advanced Study of Human Biology (ASHBi) was launched in October 2018 with funding from the World Premier International Research Center Initiative (WPI) Program of the Ministry of Education, Culture, Sports, Science and Technology (MEXT).
-The Institute inaugurates with 13 principal investigators (PIs) to create and promote human biology to elucidate key principles of human traits, including disease states.
+Institute for the Advanced Study of Human Biology (WPI-ASHBi) was launched in October 2018 with funding from the World Premier International Research Center Initiative (WPI) Program of the Ministry of Education, Culture, Sports, Science and Technology (MEXT).
+The Institute inaugurated with 13 principal investigators (PIs) to create and promote human biology to elucidate key principles of human traits, including disease states.
 The Institute will perform interdisciplinary research between biology and mathematics (machine learning and topological data analysis) and between biology and humanities/social sciences (bioethics and philosophy on life), respectively.
-The Institute will implement two research development cores for cutting-edge single-cell genome information analysis and primate genome editing, respectively.
-The Institute will establish a link with international institutions such as the EMBL, University of Cambridge, and Karolinska Institute, creating a stratified organization for research promotion and strengthening its international profile.
+The Institute implements three research development cores for cutting-edge single-cell genome information analysis, primate genome editing, and non-human primate phenotype analysis, respectively.
+The Institute establishes a link with international institutions such as the EMBL, University of Cambridge, and Karolinska Institutet, creating a stratified organization for research promotion and strengthening its international profile.

 of the Institute

 - Research collaboration between biology and mathematics, and between biology and the humanities

 - Core facilities with leading-edge technologies, such as single-cell genome information analysis and primate genome engineering